awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-configure-cli.md

    aws deploy help
    ```

-   If successful, this command displays a list of available AWS CodeDeploy commands\.
+   If successful, this command displays a list of available CodeDeploy commands\.